GenericMappingTools/gmt/doc/rst/source/basemap.rst

 The |-B| option sets up a regular annotation interval and the annotations derive from the corresponding *x*, *y*, or *z* coordinates.
-However, some applications requires special control on which annotations to plot and even replace the annotation with other labels.
+However, some applications require special control on which annotations to plot and even replace the annotation with other labels.
 This is achieved by using **c**\ *intfile* in the |-B| option, where *intfile* contains all the information about annotations, ticks, and even